icebarf/rdseed.in/content/about.md

 +++

 I'm Amrit, a computer science student and a hobbyist programmmer.
-My interests vary from Computers to Photography, Reading, and learning new languages.
+My interests vary from Computers to Photography, Reading, and Learning new languages.

-In terms of technical interests, I love working closely with systems.
-I'm have experience in working with C, C++, Python, x86_64.
+I love working closely with systems, with experience in C, C++, Python, and x86_64.
+I don't have something that I particularly love, so I try to involve myself in various projects.
-I have not found my niche in the industry and try to delve into various things.
-Most of my notable projects are pinned on my GitHub profile and listed on the [Projects]({{< ref "/portfolio" >}} "Portfolio") page.
+Most of my notable projects are pinned on my
+GitHub profile and listed on the [Projects]({{< ref "/portfolio" >}} "Portfolio") page.